anisurrahman072/React-Native-Advanced-Guide/New-Architecture/New-Architecture-in-depth.md

 ## Is Hermes a good choice?

-Since the **introduction of Hermes** as an option in JavaScript compiling engine in **React Native 0.64**, the JavaScript engine has seen tremendous support from the React Native developer community, especially since it is more performant.
+Since the **introduction of Hermes** as an option in the JavaScript compiling engine in **React Native 0.64**, the JavaScript engine has seen tremendous support from the React Native developer community, especially since it is more performant.

 Hermes is not just good for React Native applications, but **also reduces bundle size** and load time along with a GUI to visualize the performance metrics of your app during development.
 This feature helps developers learn how their applications will perform after release.